Sleepytale Logo

 The Heart whispered, "Gather the scattered pieces of me and sing them home."

-Amara thought of her village, of dry fields and thirsty beans.
+Amara thought of her village, of dry fields and thirsty bean plants with their leaves curling at the edges.

 "Send water to my people."